 Sturdza Palace is really a serene castle built in the 19th century in Baroque and Neo-Gothic styles by Maria and Gheorghe Sturdza.

 It houses three beautiful attractions the Sturdza Castle, St. Voievozi Church, and the park.
-The complex has impressive architecture, and its walls are well decorated with designs like a lion with a sword, Sturdza coat of arms, and olive branch made in the year 1898 in Nouveau Art style by Iulius Reinecke, a famous architect.
+The complex has impressive architecture, and its walls are well decorated with designs like a lion with a sword, a Sturdza coat of arms, and an olive branch made in the year 1898 in Nouveau Art style by Iulius Reinecke, a famous architect.